jlink/how-to-specify-it/README.md

     present : 11 %

 [BST Properties:measure] position =
-    middle   : 98.18 %
+    middle   : 94.03 %
-    empty    : 1.36 %
+    at start : 2.29 %
-    at end   : 0.24 %
+    at end   : 2.29 %
-    at start : 0.21 %
+    empty    : 1.39 %
     just key : 0.0 %
 ```

-> From the second table, we can see that `key` appears at the beginning or end of the keys in `bst` about ~~10%~~ 0.5% of the time for each case, while it appears somewhere in the middle of the sequences of keys ~~75%~~ 98% of the time.
+> From the second table, we can see that `key` appears at the beginning or end of the keys in `bst` about ~~10%~~ 4.6% of the time for each case, while it appears somewhere in the middle of the sequences of keys ~~75%~~ 94% of the time.
 This looks quite reasonable.
 On the other hand, _in almost ~~80%~~ 90% of tests, key is not found in the tree at all!_
 >
 > For some of the properties we defined, this will result in quite inefficient testing.
 For example, consider the postcondition for insert: